fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 // highlight-start
 // function that takes care of manipulating cache export const updateCache = (cache, query, addedPerson) => {
-  const uniqByName = (a) => {
+  // helper that is used to eliminate saving same person twice const uniqByName = (a) => {
     let seen = new Set()
     return a.filter((item) => {